 Richard Wilkinson, MPA, M.A., has 30 years experience as a human resources executive, consultant, adult educator, and manager.
 Richard is currently Human Resources Director for the International Training & Education Center for Health (I-TECH) at the University of Washington.
 I-TECH trains health care workers in Africa, India and the Caribbean in the diagnosis, treatment, and management of infectious diseases, including AIDS, TB and malaria.

 Jagoda Perich-Anderson, M.A., is an expert in building leadership capacity inside organizations, managing large-scale change, and facilitating groups to help them make strategic decisions and build high performance work environments.
 Her current pursuits have her exploring the future of China’s role in the global economy as well as the future of publishing.
-Her website is currently under construction, but she can always be reached by email.

 Greg is a beloved and widely honored writer, author of Darwin’s Radio, Darwin’s Children, Blood Music, Eon, Queen of Angels and others which have led the way in imagining the possibilities of human biology in the near and far future.
 DARWIN’S RADIO won the 2001 Nebula Award for best novel from the Science Fiction Writers of America.
 His most recent novel is Quantico.

 Michael Vassar is President of the Singularity Institute for Artificial Intelligence (SIAI), and provides overall leadership of the SIAI as it develops its research capabilities and its role as a forum for discussion of the challenges and potential of artificial general intelligence.
 He is also responsible for the organization of the Singularity Summit.
 Previously, he was a Founder and Chief Strategist at SirGroovy.com, an online music licensing firm.
 Prior to that, he held positions with Aon, the Peace Corps, and the National Institute of Standards and Technology.
 Michael has been writing and speaking on topics related to the safe development of disruptive technologies for a number of years: his papers include the Lifeboat Foundation analysis of the risks of advanced molecular manufacturing co-authored with Robert Freitas, and “Corporate Cornucopia”, authored for the Center for Responsible Nanotechnology Task Force.
 He holds an M.B.A. and a B.S. in biochemistry.
-Michael can be reached by email.

 Jean is the Managing Partner of Brittingham Partners, an innovation and sustainability engine and network.
 Jean focuses her over 15 years of experience in sustainable futures on designing and leading cross-sector collaborations and executive strategy and visioning initiatives.
 She works with a diverse client group that includes Fortune 100 companies, innovative start-ups, local and national governments, and NGOS.
 Jean is a member of the Consumer Agenda Council of the World Economic Forum and her other passion is the support and promotion of women entrepreneurs.